kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(3\) Drainage work, on or off the airport or airport site.

-\(4\) Constructing, altering, or repairing airport buildings or parts thereof to the extent that it is covered by §151.35(a).
+\(4\) Constructing, altering, or repairing airport buildings or parts thereof to the extent that it is covered by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.35   Airport development and facilities to which subparts B and C apply.|§151.35]](a).

 \(5\) Constructing, altering, or repairing runways, taxiways, and aprons, including—